skyglobal/web-toolkit/README.md

 ### Contributing

 ####Building A New/Updated Feature
-  - It is best to code in a new branch allowing you to commit multiple branches/features without having a dependency on the previous request.
+  - Write code in a new branch.

-  - Before you start a feature you should ensure your code is up to date by running:
+  - Before you start a feature, ensure your code is up to date.
+Run:
-  `git pull upstream master`
+    - `git pull upstream master`
   - Write tests as you go
-  - refactor so the code is self documenting
+  - Refactor so the code is self documenting
+  - If you would like the feature to go live sooner, mention this in the comments/commit.
+We will provide a temporary live url that will allow you to carry on without getting blocked.

 ####Committing
   - Before you submit your pull request ensure your code is up to date and merged by running: